 Each of the operating Segments of the Company deals with a diverse customer base.
 While a small number of the manufacturing facilities are dependent upon one or a few customers for a significant portion of their business, no operating Segment is dependent upon any single customer or upon a few customers.
-With the addition of the Avery Segment in 2013, the Company customer base has further diversified into office products, commercial contract stationers, mass merchandisers, retail superstores, wholesalers, resellers, mail order, e-tailers and direct to consumer.
-For 2015, the Company's two largest customers accounted for about 14% of consolidated sales.
+With the addition of the Avery Segment in 2013 and Checkpoint in 2016, the Company customer base has further diversified into office products, commercial contract stationers, mass merchandisers, retail superstores, apparel chain stores, wholesalers, resellers, mail order, e-tailers and direct to consumer.
+For 2016, the Company's two largest customers accounted for about 11% of consolidated sales.
 See also "Dependence on Customers" in Item 5: "Risk Factors" of this AIF.

-The Company has direct control over a total of approximately 13,000 employees and has four labour union contracts in the United States and Canada (covering approximately 514 employees) as at December 31, 2015.
-The three labour contract in Canada, covering approximately 135 employees, expires in 2016.
-The labour contracts in the U.S, covering 85 employees, 68 employees and 226 employees expire in 2016, 2017 and 2020, respectively.
-A number of international locations have unionized facilities covered by local legislation.
+The Company has direct control over a total of approximately 19,000 employees and has four labour union contracts in the United States and Canada (covering approximately 504 employees) as at December 31, 2016.
+The labour contract in Canada, covering approximately 139 employees, expires in 2020.
+The labour contracts in the U.S, covering 231 employees, 56 employees and 78 employees all expire in 2020.
+A limited number of international locations have unionized facilities covered by local legislation.
 The Company has not experienced work stoppages at any of its locations in the last 10 years.